ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/webpack-3/index.md

 frameworks: ["angular"]
 ---

-We walk through the main steps required when using ag-Grid, Angular and Webpack 3 below, but please refer to [ag-grid-angular-example](https://github.com/ag-grid/ag-grid-angular-example) on GitHub for a full working example of this.
+We walk through the main steps required when using AG Grid, Angular and Webpack 3 below, but please refer to [ag-grid-angular-example](https://github.com/ag-grid/ag-grid-angular-example) on GitHub for a full working example of this.